Biostatistics-Unit-HT/Flanders/README.md

 - Munged and index (and lifted) GWAS summary statistics
 - Significant loci table
 - Fine-mapping output per locus in multiple .rds files (lABFs, conditional beta and se, qc metrics and metadata for each cs)
-- Fine-mapping output in a single AnnData file (lABFs, conditional beta and se, qc metrics and metadata for each cs)
+- Fine-mapping output in a single AnnData file (lABFs, conditional beta and se, qc metrics and metadata for each cs).
+Check [here](https://github.com/Biostatistics-Unit-HT/flanders_r?tab=readme-ov-file#anndata-column-specifications) a detailed description of AnnData structure.
 - Tables collecting pairwise colocalisation test results
 </br>